Tomoo10/WebDev-TermP/README.md

 - Updatated individualPost.ejs <br />
 - Added the show individual post get route in postRouters  <br />
 - Added the get and post edit routes in postRouters <br />
+- added create post and delete, but issue with viewing newly created posts <br />